IcyIce-FSDev/twitch_chat_bot/README.md

 # Bot Information

-# Undergoing revamp

-- Revamp current storage system.
-- Roadmap listed below

-  ### Step 1

-  - Setup so bot initializes with default streamer channel and twitch auth info located in settings.json.
-    - Will setup messages database for future initializations to get list of channels from.

-  ### Step 2

-  - Setup command `!addStreamer (streamer)` to add streamer to list for bot to join their chat.
-    - Sets up the table to be named after the streamers name.

 ## Setup

 - Will need to create settings.json file in directory with bot.js and use following template.